renhuailin/MyDocs/OpenStack-Notes.md

 172.16.69.227 network1
 172.16.69.228 compute1
 ```

+管理网段：192.168.56.0/24
+This network requires a gateway to provide Internet access to all nodes for administrative purposes such as package installation, security updates, DNS, and NTP.

+Provider network：172.16.69.0/24,This network requires a gateway to provide Internet access to instances in your OpenStack environment.

 ```
 $ sudo echo "xcadmin ALL = (root) NOPASSWD:ALL" | sudo tee /etc/sudoers.d/xcadmin sudo chmod 0440 /etc/sudoers.d/xcadmin